 In times of crisis, smart companies recognize the importance of sage advice.
-Historically, of course, many of Kekst and Company’s clients have come to the firm for its wise, battle-tested counsel as the result of a specific, often existential crisis: a takeover battle, a litigation battle, a radical restructuring.
-But in 2009 the crisis was both broader (few companies could avoid its consequences entirely) and deeper, involving a profound loss of public confidence in big business and its leaders, the financial services industry, and even the economic system itself.
-It was a year in which the firm’s 40 years of accumulated experience and wisdom was put the test as never before, and Kekst and Company rose to the challenge.
+Historically, of course, many of Kekst and Company’s clients have come to the firm for its sound judgment, battle-tested counsel and precision execution as the result of a specific, often existential crisis—such as a takeover battle, a litigation battle, a proxy contest, or a radical restructuring.
+But in 2008 the crises were both broader (few companies could avoid its consequences entirely) and deeper, involving a profound loss of public confidence in big business and its leaders, the financial services industry, and even the economic system itself.
+It was a year in which the firm’s 40 years of experience and wisdom was put to the test as never before, and Kekst and Company rose to the challenge.

-In the midst of so many high-profile challenges, the firm also found time to address its own future.
-Following the 2008 sale of the business to longtime client Publicis Groupe—a deal that helps Kekst provide service to clients in key global markets as well as its New York headquarters market—last year saw the creation of MS&L Group, a move that aligns Kekst more closely with its various sister agencies, including Publicis Consultants in France, JKL in the Nordic region, and Capitol MS&L in London and the Middle East, all of which have significant corporate and financial capabilities.
+In the midst of so many high-profile challenges, the firm also found time to address its own future, selling the business to longtime client Publicis Groupe—a deal that helps Kekst provide service to clients in key global markets as well as its New York headquarters market.
+The firm and its clients are already benefiting from the professional collaboration with Publicis and beginning to work closely with senior consultants in other parts of the global communications empire.

-One thing that won’t change is the firm’s remarkable culture, which manifests in the Kekst’s approach to client service—it recognizes that each client and each assignment is unique, but at the same time is able to draw on an unrivaled body of experience, knowledge and judgment to provide the right levels of reassurance, guidance and counsel in even the most stressful crisis—and in its impressive pipeline of talent.
-More than three-quarters of the firm’s 30 partners have been with Kekst for more than a decade and one-third have spent 20 years with the firm.
+But the single biggest reason for Kekst’s enduring leadership in the most intellectually challenging sector of the public relations industry’s is its remarkable culture, which manifests in the firm’s approach to client service—it recognizes that each client and each assignment is unique, but at the same time is able to draw on an unrivaled body of experience, knowledge and judgment to provide the right levels of reassurance, guidance and counsel in even the most stressful crisis—and in its impressive array of talent.
+More than three-quarters of the firm’s 30 partners have been with Kekst for more than a decade and one-third have spent more than 20 years with the firm.
 They come from a wide range of backgrounds—the financial community, law firms, the White House, and top-tier media such as The New York Times and CBS—and most would never have considered a position with a traditional public relations firm.